ahmadshuraih/LB-Tester/readme.md

 ### Add TestObject to tester one by one or as auto generated TestObjectList

-> tester.addTestObject(testObject); //Add the given object to the current list
+> tester.addTestObject(testObject); //Add the given object to the current list.

 or

-> tester.setTestObjectList(testObjectList); //Replaces the current list with the given list
+> tester.setTestObjectList(testObjectList); //Replaces the current list with the given list.

 or

-> tester.addTestObjectList(testObjectList2); //Add the given list to the current list
+> tester.addTestObjectList(testObjectList2); //Add the given list to the current list.

-### Set the test warm up settings
+### Set the test warm up test objects and rounds per test object

-> tester.setWarmUp(testObject, 100); //testObject is a TestObject to warm up with, 100 is the warm up rounds total
+> tester.addWarmUpTestObject(testObject, 100); //testObject is a TestObject to warm up with, 100 is the total of warm up rounds.

 ## 4. Run tests